-Now, some of these historic buildings, like Christina Jeter’s are damaged due to Michael.
-She says her childhood home was built in 1856.
+Now, some of these historic buildings, like Christina Jeter’s home, have been damaged due to Hurricane Michael.
+Jeter says her childhood home was built in 1856.
 She bought the house after her father passed away.
-“We started doing some remodeling to it but everything we’ve put into it is destroyed,” Jeter says.
+“We started doing some remodeling to it but everything we’ve put into it is destroyed,” she says.

 Jeter lost her job as a caretaker after the hurricane and can’t afford to repair the home.
-One of the trees collapsed on her house and she says mold has invaded almost every room.
-Contractors are quoting her $10,000 to remove the tree.
+One of the trees collapsed on her house and mold has invaded almost every room.
+Contractors have quoted her $10,000 to remove the tree.
 It’s a hefty price for someone who now works as a roofer.

-Greenwood Florida is a Food Desert
+Greenwood Florida, Food Desert

-“It’s that down home mom and pop store that you don’t find much anymore,” says the store’s manager Tiffany Money.
+“It’s that down-home mom and pop store that you don’t find much anymore,” says the store’s manager Tiffany Money.
 “There’s a lot of elderly in this community and then we have two state facilities and a federal facility right here that all got lunch from here and got their groceries on the way home and lots of little businesses that relied on us to get what they need,” says Money.

 April Garrett’s family has made that trek from their home to the Dollar General as well.
 A tree fell on her car during the hurricane and she can’t afford to get it fixed.

 Neighbors Helping Neighbors

 “It’s hard.
-It’s been very hard.
-You know?
-Us trying to support this community just as a volunteer base alone and without having any help from the government and it’s just us doing it ourselves to make between thirty, forty hours-worth of phone calls a week just to get some food in,” Harcus says.
+It’s been very hard, you know?
+Us trying to support this community just as a volunteer base alone and without having any help from the government.
+And it’s just us doing it ourselves to make between thirty, forty hours worth of phone calls a week just to get some food in,” Harcus says.